zinzloun/THM_WriteUP/RTM_Capstone/README.md

 	Object Relative ID   : 1155

 	Credentials:
-	  Hash NTLM: d1b47b43b82460e3383d974366233ddc
+	  Hash NTLM: zzzzzzzzzzzzzzzzzzzzzzzzzzzzzzzz

-At this point I though to use xfreerd that support PTH to access the JMP host.
-Before to proceed we need to set the following on the JMP host (perform the commands as administrator):
+At this point I though to use xfreerd, since support PTH, to access the JMP host.
+Before to proceed we need to set the following steps on the JMP host (perform the commands as administrator):

 	reg add HKLM\System\CurrentControlSet\Control\Lsa /t REG_DWORD /v DisableRestrictedAdmin /d 0x0 /f The operation completed successfully.